4833R11Y45/Vehicle-Detection-using-YOLOv8-Faster-R-CNN-and-SSD/README.md

 ## Repository Contents

-- `Faster_R-CNN/` - Implementation and results of the Faster R-CNN model.
-- `SSD/` - Implementation and results of the SSD model.
+- `Detection Results/` - Object Detection visualizations by the models.
-- `YOLOv8/` - Implementation and results of the YOLOv8 model.
+- `Models/` - Weights of the trained models.
-- `datasets/` - Links to the datasets used for training and evaluation.
-- `results/` - Comparative results and analysis of the models.
+- `Notebooks/` - Implementation of the models.

 ## Getting Started

-To get started with the models, follow the instructions in each model's respective directory.
-Ensure that you meet the prerequisites listed in the `requirements.txt` file to set up your environment.
+To get started with the models, follow the instructions in each notebook.

 ## Datasets